jonlighthall/cpp/.ai/context.md

 - **Generic Makefile**: Links ALL object files to ALL executables
 - **Intentional Bloat**: Simplicity for learning over efficiency
 - **Rationale**: Easier for beginners to add new programs without makefile expertise

+Note: The makefile links shared table objects (morning/twilight) into all binaries.
+This is intentional and keeps setup lightweight.

 ### Coding Style
 - Mix of procedural and OOP (learning both paradigms)